jahuty/documentation/components/api-keys.md

 keywords    : [manage, api, key] category    : components
 ---
-# API Keys
+{% include heading.html title="API Keys" lead="Long, impossible-to-guess strings that identify your organization." %}

-Jahuty uses [API keys](https://en.wikipedia.org/wiki/Application_programming_interface_key) to identify your organization's API requests.
-If you do not include a key when making an [API request](/api#authentication), you include one incorrectly, or use one that is incorrect or outdated, Jahuty's API will return an error.
+[API keys](https://en.wikipedia.org/wiki/Application_programming_interface_key) are long, impossible-to-guess strings of letters and numbers that Jahuty uses to identify your organization's API requests.
+If you do not include a key when making an [API request](/api#authentication), you include one incorrectly, or use one that is incorrect or outdated, Jahuty will return an error.

 ## Types of API keys